Tom Selleck stars in "Blue Bloods," which returns for its...

 Right now there's nothing I know of in active development.
 And unlike other franchise-type shows with interchangeable casts with very good actors who have been in those roles for very long runs, "Blue Bloods" simply wasn't that kind of show like "Oh, 'Blue Bloods: Boston' or 'Blue Bloods: New Orleans.' " It was dependent on that wonderful cast and wonderful familial aspect to it.

-I did wonder about an origin series. like, in fact, "NCIS Origins."
+I did wonder about an origin series, like, in fact, "NCIS Origins."

 Well, "Young Indiana Jones" was a good idea on paper, but without Harrison Ford and his father Sean Connery?
 On paper and on-screen are sometimes very different animals.
 I'm sure there are much better examples, but that's the one that springs to mind.
 But the cumulative merit of "Blue Bloods" is so tied to the actors playing those parts.
 It's never about the bad guy of the week, or what jeopardy they were in.
-It was always between those characters played by those actors and would they hit a walk they couldn't walk back from?
+It was always between those characters played by those actors and would they hit a wall they couldn't walk back from?

 Nevertheless, I do feel like there's some unfinished business here and Tom Selleck (Frank Reagan) clearly feels the same way, in various comments he's made in recent months.
 Do you feel like "Blue Bloods" got a raw deal?